Jay-Haran/Bikeshare/README.md

 ### Description

-An interactive program which allows the user to view summary statistics for a specific city and time period they request.
+An interactive program which allows the user to view summary statistics for the Motivate bikeshare scheme by city and time period.
 The 3 cities provided are Chicago, New York and Washington.
-The program can be run on terminal.
+This program can be run on terminal.

 ### Packages Used
 1. pandas